ludvigovrevik/ludvigovrevik/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on an implementation of MuZero
+- 🔭 I’m currently working on an implementation of IQN, teaching an RL agent to play trackmania
-- 🌱 I’m currently learning Statistics and Reinforcement learning

 Check out some of my cool projects, like an implementation of AlphaZero playing chess, or an implementation of NEAT playing super mario!